 Kids helping kids has to help create kindness and with that in mind we looked at making a big change to our program.
 We talked to each of our schools with the request that their students can start packing their school's food bags, weekly.
 Our schools embraced this change and their respective student councils lead up the packing each week.
 Each school picks up 3 weeks worth of food at a time and then assemble the food bags on Thursdays.
 During the last recess, on Fridays, the teachers will put the food bag into the backpack of students on our program.

 Many of the children we've encountered express surprise that other students might go weekends without food and with that in mind, we saw an opportunity to educate and give kids a tool to help with this delicate subject.
 In 2015 we are introduced the book Maddi's Fridge to students at our elementary schools via students from each school doing a skit with the book.
 Maddi's Fridge is written by a teacher, Lois Brandt and is perfect for us to teach this life lesson.
 The students had a blast being actors for the day!

+Our food bill can easily be in exccess of $900 each week and we provide weekend bags of food every week of the school year.
 A great way you can help BIAB out is hosting a food drive.
 Whether you work for an organization that can host a BIG food drive or if your child needs community service hours and can host a small food drive, we appreciate it all because every single bit helps us feed the kids here in the FCUSD.